 - An Internet search is also performed with two separate services (e.g. Google and Microsoft's Bing) to locate any publicly-accessible information regarding the listing to ensure consistency with the claimed information.

-- If a website is found that aligns with the listing, it is also cross-referenced for consistency with the listing's information.
+- If a website is found that aligns with the listing, it should be cross-referenced for consistency with the listing's information.

-- If the information passes this initial screening test, the administrator calls the phone number provided on the listing's information.
-During the phone call, the administrator identifies CognisantMD and explains the purpose of the call, then proceeds to clearly enumerate all of the listing's information as submitted to confirm accuracy.
+If the information passes this initial screening test, the administrator calls the phone number provided on the official source.
+During the phone call, the administrator identifies OceanMD and explains the purpose of the call, then proceeds to clearly enumerate all of the listing's information as submitted to confirm accuracy.

 - Up to two voicemails are left on separate days.

 - If 7 days pass without the administrator successfully manually confirming the accuracy of this information, the listing is deleted.

 - If the listing however is successfully confirmed, the validation is completed by the administrator and tagged in the directory accordingly.
 The time, date, administrator that approved the listing, and validation steps taken by the administrator are logged.